why Microvast Holdings Inc [MVST] is a Good Choice for Investors After New Price Target of $8.75

 Cantor Fitzgerald have made an estimate for Microvast Holdings Inc shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on November 29, 2023.

-Microvast Holdings Inc [MVST] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.27.
-With this latest performance, MVST shares dropped by -15.15% in over the last four-week period, additionally sinking by -23.81% over the last 6 months – not to mention a drop of -40.74% in the past year of trading.
+Microvast Holdings Inc [MVST] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 13.39.
+With this latest performance, MVST shares dropped by -4.87% in over the last four-week period, additionally sinking by -29.05% over the last 6 months – not to mention a drop of -34.87% in the past year of trading.

 The top three institutional holders of MVST stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2579%.
 BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $201.66 billion in MVST stocks shares; and BERKSHIRE HATHAWAY INC, currently with $177.59 billion in MVST stock with ownership which is approximately 5.7994%.